castedo/copyaid/docs/index.md

 ```
 Vimdiff will be run on the original source and revisions after the OpenAI request.

+### Workflow Example

-Another example of a possible workflow:
+An example workflow of multiple steps:

 ```bash
 $ echo "Use [this sofware](htp://copyaid.it) to wright English good." > doc.md